 The Jury members of the Best Location Awards are senior representatives of national associations of events agencies from around the world.

-Winners will be announced on 23 November 2018, during the Best Location Awards Ceremony in Coimbra.
+Winners will be announced on 29 November 2019, during the Awards Ceremony in Milan.

 A number of criteria will be considered during judging.

 - Suitability for the type of selected events

 - Logistics & accessibility – Distance from airports/railway stations, highways, metros, efficiency of connections and public transport network, free/paid/exclusive parking, garages, driveways, loading/unloading areas, etc.

 - Concept and design – Venue’s unique concept, aesthetics, functionality and comfort of its architectural structure, its interior design and possible existing furnishing features.